 In 2019 the residency has also got a second location in a beautiful village.

 Heraklion is the largest city on the Greek island of Crete.
 The main airport and most ferries are also in Heraklion.
 The city has seen much thoughtless development, but the area of Lakkos is a hidden gem right in the centre of the old city.
 Heraklion is the largest city of Crete and one of Greece’s major urban centers.
 Its development begun in the wake of the 9th century AD (in antiquity, Knossos was the island’s most important centre, followed by Gortyn).
 In later times, Heraklion came under Arabic, Venetian and Ottoman rule; its conquerors initially gave it the name Khandaq orHandak which was corrupted to Candia.
-During the 2004 Olympic Games, the city of Heraklion provided one of the venues for the football tournament.
 Among the most outstanding sights of Heraklion are the fortification walls that delimit the “old city”.
 The first fortifications were built by the Arabs and were later reinforced by the Venetians (15th century).
 From the seven bastions, only the Martinengo bastion survives to this day; there visitors will find the tomb of the renowned writer N. Kazantzakis, overlooking the city.
 From the four gates to the city, only Chanioporta (1570) with the characteristic winged Lion of Saint Marc and the New Gate (1587) at the southern side survive today.
 In the old (Venetian) port, next to the modern facilities, one can see the vaulted tarsanades where ships used to be built, while the western side is dominated by the Koule fortress (16th century).